tim661811/laravel-telemetry-reporter/README.md

 configurable intervals—to a central server over HTTP.
 Data is grouped per application host, is fully configurable via a published telemetry.php config (backed by your chosen cache), and integrates seamlessly with Laravel’s scheduler and HTTP client.

+## Why use this?

+If you're distributing Laravel apps across multiple installations — like SaaS clients, embedded setups, or on-premise deployments — it's hard to keep visibility into how those apps are behaving.

+This package helps you:

+- 🔍 **Collect custom metrics** (e.g. user count, storage usage, feature flags)
+- 🔁 **Report at configurable intervals**
+- 🔐 **Secure data with HMAC signing and bearer tokens**
+- 🧠 **Handle remote instructions** (e.g. toggle features or maintenance mode)

+Perfect for telemetry, license enforcement, usage analytics, or remotely managing feature flags — without requiring direct access to every app installation.

 ## Installation

 You can install the package via composer: